tobek/laminae/08-cgp.md

 # The Brink

 ---
-subtitle: Autonomy Empathy Equilibrium (CGP)
+subtitle: Autonomy Empathy Equilibrium CGP
-toc_only: True
+intro_only: True
-post_toc_only: MEDIA("Leonora Carrington - The Juggler.jpg")
+post_intro_only: MEDIA("Leonora Carrington - The Juggler.jpg")
 quote: |
     > Nothing is lost<br>
     > Nothing is created<br>